plfa/plfa.github.io/src/plfa/part1/Equality.lagda.md

 is equal to itself, and we have no other way of showing values equal.
-The definition features an asymmetry, in that the first argument to `_≡_` is given by the parameter `x : A`, while the second is given by an index in `A → Set`.
+The definition features an asymmetry, in that the first argument to `_≡_` is given by the parameter `x : A`, while the second is given by an index in `A`.
 This follows our policy of using parameters wherever possible.
 The first argument to `_≡_` can be a parameter because it doesn't vary, while the second must be an index, so it can be required to be equal to the first.